What's new in Desktop Analytics

 The Importance configuration of an app is essential for Desktop Analytics to determine the devices to include for pilot deployments.
 An administrator needed to manually configure the importance for all apps in Desktop Analytics.
 Only once you validate the pilot can you continue with a production deployment.

 Now for any app that you deploy with Configuration Manager, Desktop Analytics automatically configures it as important by default.
 This behavior lets you configure the apps in your environment more quickly, to progress faster towards a production deployment.

 Improved processing of diagnostic data during snapshot generation

 Microsoft improved how they collect and process Windows diagnostic data from devices enrolled in Desktop Analytics.
 These improvements increase the reliability of the daily snapshot generation, and prepares for new features in development.
 As a result of this work, Microsoft temporarily disabled the count of Devices launched this app in the last 30 days in deployment plans.
 For more information, see Assets - Apps.

 Windows 10, version 2004, now available in Desktop Analytics

-In the Desktop Analytics portal, when you monitor security and feature updates, you'll now see Windows 10, version 2004.
+In the Desktop Analytics portal, when you monitor feature updates, you'll now see Windows 10, version 2004.
 When you create a deployment plan, you can select Windows 10, version 2004, as the target version.